How Fira is using technology to rethink the construction industry.

 Fira constantly measures itself against the automotive industry which is known for not only its pioneering work in Lean practices, but also for assembly using modular components.

 Fira Modules, a company which began from scratch as a Fira-funded startup, is an effort to modularize housing components to reduce costs and increase speed.
 Fira bathroom modules, for example, are dropped via crane into a building's central shaft, with plumbing, electric, heating and air conditioning, all connectable in a plug-and-play fashion.
-(Ensto products enable the electrical wiring system hookup -- see box.)
+(Ensto products enable the electrical wiring system hookup -- see the end.)

 The modular bathroom is only the beginning.
 Wikström says that the modules themselves will be developed further to have "modules within modules,” enabling mass customization from project to project and apartment to apartment – enabling personalized and well-thought-through bathrooms.
 On a larger scale, the apartment shaft will serve as the backbone of the structure and could be infused with all kinds of technology.
 "Ensto wiring could go out from the shaft to bring electricity and data connections to the rest of the apartment."
 Smart technologies could also be installed.
 "What if you have an elderly person in an apartment and the system could tell you that his light hasn't been switched on and off in 12 hours.
 You could then look in on him.
 The modular approach would enable the house to better serve its inhabitants."